robzr/Rubot/README.md

 # InstantSlackBot

-InstantSlackBot is an easy to use Ruby framework for creating Slack Bots.
+**InstantSlackBot** is an easy to use Ruby framework for creating Slack Bots with the following features:
 - Multithreaded channel monitoring for fast responses
 - Supports multiple bots per instance
 - Simple, intuitive and extensible Ruby syntax